sawyerwatts/CoolCardGames/README.md

 ### Short-Term

-- Checklists the types migrated from prototype
-- See Improvement Ideas from Prototype
+- Reimplement `HeartsGame` w/ Improvement Ideas from Prototype
-- make `IGame`
-- Reimplement `HeartsGame`
 - Make CLI entrypoint (offline only, for now)
 - Update architecture diagram to better detail interactions (and setup?)